kennizen/e-commerce-backend/README.md

 ```bash
 git clone https://github.com/kennizen/e-commerce-backend.git
 ```
-The following are the ports used by the application so make sure nothing is already binded to them.
+The following are the ports used by the application so make sure nothing is already bound to them.

 #### Ports - 8080, 5433, 6600, 6601